 From there we need to embrace His design for us and look to the authority of God's Word to live out HIS DESIGN for our role as women.
-Feminist thinking tells us that to be valuable to society we have to have a career outside the home.
+Feminist thinking tells us that to be valuable to the society we have to have a career outside the home.
 According to this short-sighted vision, no longer is choosing to stay home and be a wife and mother a significant contribution to society.

-Because women have abandoned their posts, we have seen the breakdown of marriages, increase in divorce and the neglect of children who are alone in the home un-parented.
+Because women have abandoned their posts, we have seen the breakdown of marriages, an increase in divorce, and the neglect of children who are alone in the home un-parented.
 We need to make a change and live counter-culturally.
 Are we living and raising our children to think in a biblical, God-centered way?
-Imagine the changes that could be made in homes and families if we had small groups of women encouraging one another in God's vision for womanhood.
+Imagine the changes that could be made in homes and families if we had small groups of women encouraging one another in God’s vision for womanhood.

 I pray that you will be aware of the damages and dangers that were brought about by the lie of feminism.
 The modern movement we know and have been influenced by today was started by a small group of women.
 If a few women in every church would begin to embrace God’s priorities for their lives and homes, imagine the difference that could be made for His kingdom.

 May we be women who are willing to return to the authority of God’s Word, embrace God’s priorities for our lives and homes, and live out the beauty and wonder of womanhood as God created it to be.